-- A maximum of 5% of federal funds may be spent in section 100 (non-instructional).
+□ A maximum of 5% of federal funds may be spent in section 100 (non-instructional).
 Programs may negotiate a higher administrative rate if 5% is prohibitive.
 Programs may use available state funds for section 100 as needed, except for professional development.
-State funds may not be used for professional development expenses. - □ A maximum of 20% of federal funds may be spent for corrections (includes activities in residential correctional, medical, mental, youth, or special institutions).
+State funds may not be used for professional development expenses.

+□ A maximum of 20% of federal funds may be spent for corrections (includes activities in residential).